Zapper-fi/protocol/docs/api-intro/Onchain Identity.md

 sidebar_position: 6
 ---

-Description of the category of queries goes here.
-How it could be used in applications...etc.etc.
+Surfaces various pieces of onchain identity for an address.
+Can be used to enhance the identity of users in your application.
 ---

 ### `account`